CSCfi/csc-user-guide/docs/data/Allas/allas_encryption.md

 # Restic - Backup tool that includes incryption.

-[Restic](https://restic.net/) is a backup program that can use Allas as storage spase fot the abacuped data.
+[Restic](https://restic.net/) is a backup program that can use Allas as storage space for the bacuped data.
 In stead of importing the data directly, Restic stores the data as a collection hash.
 This feature enables effective storage of datasets that include small changes.
-Thus different versions of a dataset can be stored so that in the case of a new dataset version, only the changes copared to the previous version needs to be stored.
-This approach also enables retroieving not just the latest versio, also earlier versions of the backupped data.
+Thus different versions of a dataset can be stored so that in the case of a new dataset version, only the changes compared to the previous version needs to be stored.
+This approach also enables retrieving not just the latest version, also earlier versions of the backuped data.

-In addition to hashing restic encrypts the data using AES256 cipher.
-Allas specifi backup tool, allas-backp (available in Puhti and Mahti) is based on restic but it uses fixed pre-defined encryption password and thus it shoud not be used, is high security level is require.
-In those cases you can use restic drectly.
+In addition to hashing Restic encrypts the data using AES256 cipher.
+Allas specifi backup tool, allas-backp (available in Puhti and Mahti) is based on restic but it uses fixed pre-defined encryption password and thus it should not be used, is high security level is require.
+In those cases you can use Restic directly.

-To use Allas as the storge place for Restic, first open connection to Allas.
-When you start using restic for the first time, you must set up a restic reposirtory.
+To use Allas as the storage place for Restic, first open connection to Allas.
+When you start using restic for the first time, you must set up a restic repository.
-The repository definition includes protocol (swift in this case), location that is the buket name in the case of allas and prefix for the  stored data objects.
-For exaple
+The repository definition includes protocol (swift in this case), location that is the bucket name in the case of Allas and prefix for the stored data objects.
+For example
 <pre><b>restic init --repo swift:123_restic:/backup</b>
 enter password for new repository: <b>************</b>
 enter password again: <b>************</b>